FlorianLatapie/CopyTitle/README.md

 ## How to use

-1. Clone this repository or download the zip file.
+1. Clone this repository **or** download the zip file and unzip it.
-2. Open the Extension Management page by navigating to `edge://extensions`.
-3. Enable Developer Mode by clicking the toggle switch next to Developer mode.
+2. Open `chrome://extensions` in your chromium based browser (Chrome, Edge ...).
+3. Enable `Developer mode`.
-4. Click the Load unpacked button and select the extension directory.
+4. Load the folder using the `Load unpacked` button.

+## Resources

 [Icon created by Creatype - Flaticon](https://www.flaticon.com/fr/icones-gratuites/copie)